realA10001986/Flux-Capacitor/Hardware.md

 The black pipe on the left and the hose on the right are fully custom made; the hose is enclosed in parts used in compressed air equipment.
 Both are attached using screws.

-If you avoid 3D-printed parts in general (or use a UV- and heat-resistant resin) and attach parts properly, the FC is perfectly fine to be mounted in an actual Delorean.
+If you avoid 3D-printed parts in general (or use a UV- and heat-resistant filament/resin) and attach parts properly, the FC is perfectly fine to be mounted in an actual Delorean.

 _Text & images: (C) Thomas Winischhofer ("A10001986").
 See LICENSE._ Source: https://fc.out-a-ti.me